thusiyuan/holistic_scene_parsing/README.md

 ## Inference

-1. Joint inference of 3D room layout and 3D objects for sample, for example
+1. Joint inference of 3D room layout and 3D objects with image id, for example, 11.

         python inference.py -lo 11

 * Inference takes about one hour for each image, we are working on accelerating the rendering process.

 2. Infer latent human context and then joint infer layout, objects and human.
 Before that, you need to infer 3D room layout and 3D objects first or download our generated <a href="https://drive.google.com/file/d/13o3HSkmW_rOl1Mo3w6XIlbzQI1Aj6LQi/view?usp=sharing">results</a>.
-For example,

         python inference.py -human 241